 The scratch ticket portfolio has been successful by utilizing licensed properties and brands that are well-known and have strong customer loyalty.
-Many of these licensed property games involve second-chance promotional drawings to award experiential prizes.
+Many of these licensed property games involve second chance promotional drawings to award experiential prizes.
 In FY 2017, the Texas Lottery launched a second-chance promotional drawing, Power Cruise, with Alchemy3.
-During the 2017 promotion, players entered their Powerball tickets to collect symbols and earn entries into drawings for a chance to win an exclusive Royal Caribbean cruise trip.
-Over 220,000 entries were received and 110 cruise trip prizes were awarded to Texas players.
-The agency is working with the lottery operator and Alchemy3 to participate in a second promotion, Power Cruise 2, starting in spring of 2018.
-These promotions allow draw games to leverage popular brands in the same way that scratch tickets have.
+During the 2017 promotion, players entered their Powerball tickets to collect symbols and earn entries into drawings for a chance to win an exclusive Royal Caribbean® cruise trip.
+The lottery saw great participation in the first Power Cruise and made the decision to participate in the Power Cruise 2 in FY 2018, also utilizing Royal Caribbean cruise trip prizes from Alchemy3.
+Power Cruise 2 resulted in 168,647 entries from Texas Powerball players.
+The 75 Texas winners had a chance to win cash prizes onboard during the cruise in January 2019.
+Popular promotions like these allow draw games to leverage well-known brands in the same way that scratch tickets have.

-Texas Lottery App
+Texas Lottery® App

-With a focus on player convenience, the Texas Lottery spent a large amount of time and effort in FY 2016 working towards the introduction of a new mobile app in FY 2017.
+With a focus on player convenience, the Texas Lottery spent a large amount of time and effort in FY 2016 working toward the introduction of a mobile app in FY 2017.
 The app allows users to scan and check tickets for winning status, create and save their favorite numbers so that a Texas Lottery retailer can scan the QR code and print a draw game ticket for purchase, view current jackpot amounts and winning numbers, scan tickets to enter promotional second-chance drawings, and locate the nearest lottery retailer.
 This initiative illustrates the agency's commitment to convenience but also to security and integrity as players now have the ability to use the app to see if their tickets are winners.
+During FY 2018, planning began on utilizing the app to reward the agency's loyal players.
+Starting in FY 2020, software will be developed that will provide the capability to push coupons out to app users.
+For example, during a specified time, the agency could populate a QR code on the app that would give players \$6 worth of Cash Five Quick Pick tickets for \$5.
+Utilizing the app in this manner encourages app downloads and app usage, saves print budget expenditures for the agency, rewards existing players and promotes product trial.
+It also provides great flexibility and time savings for staff as coupons/promotions can be developed for games as needed to support sales.

 The agency places a significant emphasis on player education and clear communication about its products.
-The agency works to achieve transparency across all of its operations emphasizing security and integrity and working to maintain the public's trust and confidence in the operation of all lottery games.
+The agency works to achieve transparency across all operations emphasizing security and integrity and working to maintain the public's trust and confidence in the operation of all lottery games.
 These efforts, combined with the agency's approach to strategically planning the game portfolio and product mix, optimizes the agency's sales and revenue generation ability.
 This rigorous process focused on continually improving Texas Lottery products allows the agency to consistently deliver entertaining lottery products for lottery players.

 While the agency has achieved substantial growth in scratch ticket game sales, the draw game portion of the portfolio presents a more significant challenge to sales growth and expansion over time.
 The initiatives detailed above have and will contribute to the agency's efforts to maintain sales levels for the draw game portfolio.
-Promoting new player product trial and keeping the category fresh and new for existing players remain critical to achieving the agency's mission.
+Promoting new player product trials and keeping the category fresh and new for existing players remain critical to achieving the agency's mission.